adslaton/http-handler/README.md

 http-handler
 ============

-Wrapper that handles http requests
+A wrapper for handling http requests